xinychen/transdim/README.md

 Strategic Aim
 --------------

->Creating accurate and efficient solutions for the spatiotemporal traffic data imputation and prediction tasks.
+> **Creating accurate and efficient solutions for the spatiotemporal traffic data imputation and prediction tasks.**

 Tasks and Challenges
 --------------

-> **Missing data are there, whether we like it or not.
+> **Missing data are there, whether we like them or not.
 The really interesting question is how we deal with incomplete data.**

 - **Missing data imputation**